go-spatial/tegola/README.md

 ## Client side debugging

-When debugging client side, it's often helpful to to see an outline of a tile along with it's Z/X/Y values.
+When debugging client side, it's often helpful to see an outline of a tile along with it's Z/X/Y values.
 To encode a debug layer into every tile add the query string variable `debug=true` to the URL template being used to request tiles.
 For example:

 ```
 http://localhost:8080/maps/mymap/{z}/{x}/{y}.vector.pbf?debug=true
 ```

-The requested tile will be encode a layer with the `name` value set to `debug` and include two features:
+The requested tile will be encoded with a layer that has the `name` value set to `debug` and includes the three following features.

- - `debug_outline`: a line feature that traces the border of the tile
+ - `debug_outline` is a line feature that traces the border of the tile
- - `debug_text`: a point feature in the middle of the tile with the following tags:
+ - `debug_text` is a point feature in the middle of the tile with the following tags:
- - `zxy`: a string with the `Z`, `X` and `Y` values formatted as: `Z:0, X:0, Y:0`
+ - `zxy` is a string with the `Z`, `X` and `Y` values formatted as: `Z:0, X:0, Y:0`

 ## Building from source

-Tegola is written in [Go](https://golang.org/) and requires Go 1.16 to compile from source.
-To build tegola from source, make sure you have Go installed and have cloned the repository.
+Tegola is written in [Go](https://golang.org/) and requires Go 1.16 to compile from the source.
+(We support the two newest versions of Go.)
+To build tegola from the source, make sure you have Go installed and have cloned the repository.
 Navigate to the repository then run the following command:

 ```bash
 cd cmd/tegola/ && go build -mod vendor
 ```

-You will now have a binary named `tegola` in the current directory which is [ready for running](#running-tegola).
+You will now have a binary named `tegola` in the current directory which is [ready to run.](#running-tegola-as-a-vector-tile-server).

 **Build Flags**
 The following build flags can be used to turn off certain features of tegola: